-You can make lasting change in these people's lives by sponsoring them to attend Project Walk Claremont.
+You can make lasting change in these people's lives by sponsoring them to attend The Perfect Step, pay for medical supplies, purchase new wheelchairs, or adapt their homes or vehicles.
 Start improving someone's life today.

 1. Find a client you'd like to help

 3. That client uses your money to attend for their medical needs

 JENNIFER BOU LAHOUD

 Jennifer was injured in 2008 in a sledding accident.
 Jennifer's hard work at The Perfect Step has paid off--she recently was able to walk across the stage at her USC graduation in May of 2016.
 Help Jennifer to reach her next goal of standing independently.

 Jared enjoyed a normal child hood and always loved to play soccer with his friends.
 Recently Jared contracted a neurological disorder, transverse myelitis, that has attacked his spinal cord leaving him paralyzed.
 Help Jared to say on his path to recovery at The Perfect Step.